 The hardest part about being raised by a narcissistic mother isn’t what she did to you — it’s that you probably spent decades convinced the problem was you.
 She was so sure.
 So consistent in her version of events.
 And you were just a child, trying to make sense of a woman who needed you to disappear so she could take up all the space.
 That’s the mother wound.
 And you can heal it.

-“I spent thirty-five years thinking something was wrong with me,” Elena told me.
+“I spent thirty-five years thinking something was wrong with me,” Megan told me.
 “I’d done therapy for years.
 And I’d never once heard the words ‘narcissistic mother.’
 When I finally read about it, I literally cried for three days.
 Not because it was sad.
 Because someone had finally named what I’d been living with.”

 This is the mother wound: the specific pain of being raised by a mother who couldn’t truly see you.
 And naming it isn’t about blame — it’s about finally being able to heal something that you’ve been trying to heal in the dark.